swaker854/InetSoftWork/How to Recreate an Excel Report with InetSoft.md

 ![](screenshots/drag-region-into-cell.PNG)

-Select the cell in the top row that is second from the left.
+Select the center cell in the top row that is second from the left.
 Make sure 'Text" is selected, type "Total Sales" into the accompanying field and press enter.

 ![](screenshots/enter-sales-label.PNG)